goldenb85/python-challenge/README.md

   * The greatest increase in profits (date and amount) over the entire period

   * The greatest decrease in losses (date and amount) over the entire period Another aspect of this project is to analyze the voting data.
+Following items are calculated:
+  * The total number of votes cast

+  * A complete list of candidates who received votes

+  * The percentage of votes each candidate won

+  * The total number of votes each candidate won

+  * The winner of the election based on popular vote.

 ## Data Source ##